rtlnl/streaming-intent-model/README.md

 This repository contains the supporting material for the paper *Intent-based Satisfaction Modeling – From Music to Video Streaming*.

-In order to run the code, one can clone the repo and then use the .Rmd file.
+The plots shown here are made with real Videoland data.
+In order to run the code yourself, clone the repo and run the .Rmd file.
 Trivial data simulation is provided below instead of real user data (GDPR compliance).
+You can expect therefore the plots to change.

 # 1 libraries